 What the Japan-Korea Trade Dispute Means for the United States

-While certainly concerning, the trade dispute in some ways has presented an opportunity for the United States to assert renewed diplomatic engagement in the region.
-While the United States stayed on the sidelines for most of the summer and fall of 2019, pressure from Secretary of State Mike Pompeo in November played a pivotal role in persuading South Korea to not withdraw from the GSOMIA (General Sharing of Military Information Agreement), an intelligence-sharing agreement among the three nations which has played a critical role in monitoring Chinese and North Korean military activities and has provided a “pillar of stability” for regional security issues.
+While certainly concerning, the trade dispute in some ways has presented an opportunity for the United States to assert renewed diplomatic engagement in the regions.
+While the United States stayed on the sidelines for most of the summer and fall of 2019, pressure from Secretary of State Mike Pompeo in November played a pivotal role in persuading South Korea to not withdraw from the GSOMIA (General Sharing of Military Information Agreement), an intelligence-sharing agreement among the three nations which has played a critical role in monitoring Chinese and North Korean military activities and has provided a “pillar of stability” for regionsal security issues.

-U.S. engagement in the region is crucial, particularly as there’s a battle now being fought for the soul of the global economic and trading system.
+U.S. engagement in the regions is crucial, particularly as there’s a battle now being fought for the soul of the global economic and trading system.
 It’s a contest of competing visions: On one hand, China’s model of state-directed capitalism predicated on an aggressive innovation mercantilism that distorts markets through a vast array of unfair trade practices ranging from forced intellectual property (IP) theft, to forced IP and tech transfer as a condition of market access, to excessive industrial subsidization.
 On the other hand, liberal democracies that embrace rules-governed, market-based, private enterprise–led trade in accordance with the fundamental World Trade Organization tenets of reciprocity, non-discrimination, and national treatment.

 The United States must working with its like-minded allies not just to confront China on its unfair trade practices—as ITIF argues in a new paper earlier this week, “Why and How to Mount a Strong, Trilateral Response to China’s Innovation Mercantilism”—but also to ensure the vibrancy of market-led capitalism, in part by pursuing higher-standard trade agreements with both Japan and South Korea, as the Trump administration has done with both nations.
-Ideally, the United States also would reengage in the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and bring all three nations into the fold of a high-standard Pacific region trade agreement.
+Ideally, the United States also would reengage in the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP) and bring all three nations into the fold of a high-standard Pacific regions trade agreement.
 The U.S. Department of Commerce should also hold a working-level meeting with Japanese and South Korean officials on export controls.